-Another favourite of mine.
-Departing from Ronny Creek, I actually walked this route twice; once in the torrential rain with zero visibility of the surrounding mountains and once on a beautifully sunny day.
+I actually walked this route twice in a week.
+Once in the torrential rain with zero visibility of the surrounding mountains and once on a beautifully sunny day.

-The surrounding mountains were perfectly reflected in the lake.
-There were no sounds except the distant roar of a waterfall and the pathway around the lake was littered by the remains of fagus, making a pretty yellowy-brown blanket.
+The surrounding mountains reflect perfectly in Crater Lake on a clear day.
+There were no sounds except the distant roar of a waterfall and the pathway around the lake was littered with the remains of fagus, making a pretty yellowy-brown blanket.

 The walk eventually comes up to an intersection, where you can carry on to Marions Lookout or down past Wombat Pool, joining back onto the Ronny Creek/Dove Lake track.

-Absolutely worth the ridiculous climb!
-At the junction coming from Crater Lake, turn right and this short, steep track will reward you with the most glorious views of Crater Lake, Dove Lake… hell, all the lakes!
+Marions Lookout is absolutely worth the ridiculously taxing climb.
+At the junction coming from Crater Lake, turn right.
+The short, steep track will reward you with the most glorious views of Crater Lake, Dove Lake; heck, all the lakes!
 Plus Cradle Mountain and a panoramic view of distant mountain ranges, as far as the eye can see.